fetgrigory/Voice_Assistant/README.md

 # 🌐 Voice Assistant in Python
 Gapusya is a voice assistant designed to execute various commands using STT (Speech-to-Text) and TTS (Text-to-Speech) technologies.
 It operates offline and does not require connection to cloud services.<br />
+This project implements a voice assistant in Python using object-oriented programming (OOP) and the composition principle.
+The code adheres to the flake8 style guide, ensuring readability and quality.<br />
 The goal of the project is to create a local voice assistant capable of performing various tasks, such as creating notes, playing music, checking the weather, and much more, relying solely on local resources.<br />
 # Key Features of the Project:
 **Works Offline:** However, an internet connection is required for executing commands related to Wikipedia searches and weather data retrieval.<br />